 Welcome to Desert Island Crime, where each week a bestselling crime writer reveals their top chilling titles.
-This week, we ask Jessica Fellowes, author of The Mitford Murders and Bright Young Dead what 8 titles she would take with her if stranded on a desert island.
+This week, we ask Jessica Fellowes, author of the bestselling The Mitford Murders, Bright Young Dead and The Mitford Scandal what 8 titles she would take with her if stranded on a desert island.
 Over to you Jessica….

 Strangely enough, I have spent every summer holiday on an island, off the coast of Ireland, in a house with no electricity or running water (candles and Calor gas, rainwater butts and open air showers are our luxuries!).
 So I feel quite well equipped to write about my chosen crime books for a desert island.